jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 - **About [Korn Shell]
   compatibility**.
 If supporting BSD or
-  UNIX systems that may use `ksh` as
+  UNIX systems that may use `ksh93` as
   `/bin/sh` is required, include the necessary code at the script's start to emulate the `local` keyword.